ben-schneider-tech-com/ben-schneider-tech-com.github.io/README.md

 After running these commands, the default Jekyll project template should be visible in your browser.

 ### **Adding your resume to your Jekyll website**
-Because your resume is written in a lightweight markup language like Markdown, it easy to add your formatted resume to your static website.
+As your resume is written in a lightweight markup language like Markdown, it easy to add your formatted resume to your static website.
 Jekyll can then easily turn your markdown resume into HTML for your website.
 That is what makes Markdown so good for creating web-hosted documents.
 This is why Andrew Etter advocates for using tools like Markdown for these kinds of documents.

  In this step, we will combine the markdown-formatted resume and the Jekyll project to create add your resume contents to the static website.
 This is done by copying your markdown resume into the Jekyll project, and editing some files in the Jekyll project.

 1. Copy and paste your the body of your resume into the **index.markdown** file in the main project directory under the dashed line
 2. Change the layout variable in the dashed line block from **home** to **default**
-4. Write your contact information in the **about.markdown** file
+3. Write your contact information in the **about.markdown** file
 4. Delete the _posts directory
 5. Open the **config.yml** [yaml file](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started) in the main directory
 6. Edit the **title** variable to be your name